handsontable/handsontable/docs/content/guides/formulas/formula-calculation.md

 # Formula calculation

-Perform Excel-like calculations on your cells's values, using nearly 400 built-in functions.
+Perform Excel-like calculations on your cells's values, using nearly 400 built-in functions in 16 languages.

 [[toc]]